training-datalab/training-datalab.com/content/en/tufte-working-papers/_index.md

 <p align = "center"><small>The full text usage, which is the sum of views and downloads from Zenodo and OSF/SocArXiv, is 2,283 until January 2024.</small></p>

-<strong>Intellectual Heritage</strong>

-<small>This series of working papers seeks to take up the work of the **Serie Política, Gestión y Políticas Públicas (ISSN 0719-739X)**, published bimonthly by the Centro de Estudios de Gestión y Política Pública in 2016.
+<small><strong>Intellectual Heritage.</strong> This series of working papers seeks to take up the work of the **Serie Política, Gestión y Políticas Públicas (ISSN 0719-739X)**, published bimonthly by the Centro de Estudios de Gestión y Política Pública in 2016.
 The main objective of this series was to promote an enriching debate on politics, public management and public policy in Spanish.
-The editorial team consisted of [Bastián González-Bustamante]({{< relref "../authors/bgonzalezbustamante" >}}), Diego Barría Traverso, Federico Rojas de Galarreta and [Carlos Palacios]({{< relref "../authors/cpalacios" >}}).</small>

-<small>The editorial board was made up of renowned academics, including Adriano Codato, Gonzalo Delamaza, Mauricio Dussauge-Laguna, Alfredo Joignant, Florencia Luci and Álvaro Ramírez-Alujas.</small>
+The editorial team consisted of [Bastián González-Bustamante]({{< relref "../authors/bgonzalezbustamante" >}}), Diego Barría Traverso, Federico Rojas de Galarreta and [Carlos Palacios]({{< relref "../authors/cpalacios" >}}).
+The editorial board was made up of renowned academics, including Adriano Codato, Gonzalo Delamaza, Mauricio Dussauge-Laguna, Alfredo Joignant, Florencia Luci and Álvaro Ramírez-Alujas.</small>

 <h2>Issues</h2>